Gburdel/UVlightsensor/README.md

 ![image](https://github.com/Gburdel/UVlightsensor/assets/30203498/f127e40c-00cd-446c-9e9d-424988e7fd5d)

 The Sparkfun UV sensor seen on the top, https://www.sparkfun.com/products/23517 or https://www.amazon.com/dp/B0CQHQTQ8R?psc=1&ref=ppx_yo2ov_dt_b_product_details and the QWIIC Pocket Development Board on the bottom, https://www.sparkfun.com/products/22925 or https://www.amazon.com/dp/B0CL6GGT7Q?psc=1&ref=ppx_yo2ov_dt_b_product_details can be bolted together using standoffs.
 Note: Sparkfun only has free shipping for a $100 order.
 In this bare board only configuration a USB cable is required for power.
 The USB cable can print sensor data over the USB virtual serial port to a PC running a terminal application program such as the serial monitor in the Arduino IDE, TeraTerm, or RealTerm.
 I prefer plastic standoffs and screws to avoid the possiblitly of larger screws shorting things out on the PCB.
-I found this standoff set handy https://www.amazon.com/dp/B0B5LTQXX8?psc=1&ref=ppx_yo2ov_dt_b_product_details
+I found this standoff set handy https://www.amazon.com/dp/B0B5LTQXX8?psc=1&ref=ppx_yo2ov_dt_b_product_details .
+Be careful using the pushbuttons often on the processor board, the black plastic button top can break off.
+If this does happen, you can hit the center of the button with a pin until you hear the click.
+The good news is that once you have things programmed and setup they are not needed - cycling power with the switch or plugging in the USB cable will reset the processor.